Transitioning to Full-Time CoTeaching

 - Teacher candidates are enrolled in a content-specific seminar course

-- Teacher candidates are allowed to substitute teach for their cooperating teacher on five occasions during full-time co-teaching
+- Teacher candidates are allowed to substitute teach for their cooperating teacher on ten occasions during full-time co-teaching

 - You should discuss the transition in early March prior to going on spring break.
 What will the teacher candidate’s role be in each class period?